jlevy/lft/lft.md

 But the approach I think makes sense is a bit different than what most startups are doing right now.
 The three key differences:

-1. Prioritize tools that *augment human ability* rather than just maximizing model performance
+- **IA over AI:** Prioritize tools that *augment human ability* rather than just maximizing model performance

-2. *Bottom-up development* of small, individually useful tools that are open source and composable so they can be combined in varied, unexpected ways
+- **Extend primitive operations:** *Bottom-up development* of small, individually useful tools that are open source and composable so they can be combined in varied, unexpected ways

+- **Simplify complexity for all layers:** This is the tricky part: Making things simple is hard, especially when the accidental complexity is spread across multiple layers.
-3. The tricky part: Innovate and experiment at all three layers:
+  It’s necessary to innovate and experiment at three layers:

   - the content layer (text editing and annotation workflows that encourage transparency, quality, and rigor)

   - the UX layer (going beyond chat and doc UIs to more flexible hybrids that are easier for unplanned workflows and cases, especially GUI/Terminal hybrid design)

   - the engineering layer (restructuring and repackaging typical messy full-stack web development in simpler ways so that simple apps are simple and for both humans and LLM coders)

-This may sound ambitious but I want to be ruthlessly practical about it too.
+This may sound ambitious but I think we can be ruthlessly practical about it too.
-See below for some concrete examples of what I’ve begun building.
+(See below for some concrete examples of what I’ve begun building.)

 ### The Value of Flexible Primitive Operations

-> “*Civilization advances by extending the number of important operations which we can
-> perform without thinking about them.*” —Alfred North Whitehead[^whitehead]

-This is one of my favorite quotes.

 If we wish for LLMs to improve human rationality and our ability to work together, we need more tools that make complex tasks feel like easy steps.